 Two: Thin Merino wool socks.

 Three: Engo blister prevention patches.
 These are anti friction patches that stick inside your shoes.
 They stop friction between your socks and shoes.
 They come in many different shapes.
 They do not work on soaked shoes and will not stick to wet shoes.
 You will need to place them before the race or before your feet get wet.
+I stick Engo patches in the known trouble spots on every pair of shoes while new.

 Four: Silopad digital caps for big toes and digital tubes for my other toes.
 It is much easier and faster to use these tubes on the toes than tape.
 They feel great on.